James Chaney

 James Earl Chaney (May 30, 1943 – June 21, 1964) was an American civil rights activist.
-He was one of three Congress of Racial Equality (CORE) civil rights workers murdered in Philadelphia, Mississippi, by members of the Ku Klux Klan on June 21, 1964.
+He was one of three civil rights workers murdered in Philadelphia, Mississippi, by members of the Ku Klux Klan on June 21, 1964.
 The others were Andrew Goodman and Michael Schwerner from New York City.

-Biography

-Early life and education
+Early life

 James Earl Chaney was born on May 30, 1943, in Meridian, Mississippi, the eldest son of Fannie Lee and Ben Chaney Sr. His brother Ben was nine years younger, born in 1952.
 He also had three sisters, Barbara, Janice, and Julia.
 His parents separated for a time when James was young.

 James attended Catholic school for the first nine grades, and was a member of St Joseph Catholic Church in Meridian, Mississippi.

 At the age of 15 as a high school student, he and some of his classmates began wearing paper badges reading "NAACP", to mark their support for the national civil rights organization, the National Association for the Advancement of Colored People, founded in 1909.
 They were suspended for a week from the segregated high school, because the principal feared the reaction of the all-white school board.

 After high school, Chaney started as a plasterer's apprentice in a trade union.